ITJoeSchmo/Automation/MECM/FixMissingMSI/readme.md

    Run **Step 2** interactively to consolidate `.CSV` files into one master report of unresolved files.

 4. **Populate local caches**
-   Deploy **Step 3** via MECM to repopulate MSI/MSP caches across all servers.
-By this stage, the **shared cache is populated**, so servers can benefit from both local and shared sources.
+   Deploy **Step 3** via MECM to populate the shared MSI/MSP cache.

+5. **Restore missing files from shared cache**
+   Deploy **Step 1** again via MECM to restore missing files from the shared MSI/MSP cache.

 ---